The Reality of the Great British Empire, Part 1: Standing on the Shoulders of Slaves

 Slavery is not solely responsible for modern racism - it existed here long before that - but it still had a huge impact on perpetuating and accelerating it.
 I will not apologise for the detail I have gone into - I believe it is important that the violent acts committed by the British state and its people in the time of the slave trade should not continue to be glossed over and hidden as they previously have been.
 This has happened to a shameful extent - in the 213 years since the abolition, Britain has never issued a formal apology for the part we played.

 I hope that you have learned something from this post; I certainly have learned a great deal from researching for it.
 Racism must be combatted through this kind of education, which is severely lacking in our school curriculums today.
-If you want to change that and have a say on other issues surrounding race equality, then please consider signing these petitions, and writing to your local MP: https://petition.parliament.uk/petitions?state=all&topic=race-and-equality
+If you want to change that and have a say on other issues surrounding race equality, then please consider signing these petitions, and writing to your local MP.
+If you want to find out if your ancestors owned people, then enter your surname into this search engine of the T71 lists of slave owners paid compensation after slavery was abolished.

-Read Part 2: 'What We Did in our Colonies' here, and keep an eye out for Part 3: 'Why Does it Really Matter Today?' coming soon!
+Read Part 2: 'What We Did in our Colonies' here.

 Library of Congress - 'A Journey in Chains': https://www.loc.gov/teachers/classroommaterials/ presentationsandactivities/presentations/immigration/african3.html